belgium-waffle/synchrony_hackathon/README.md

 | ML models | LightGBM + CatBoost, blended in margin space; exact TreeSHAP |
 | Model persistence | `joblib` artifact, trained once from the enriched dataset |

+### Dataset

-Dataset: [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) (Kaggle) — the closest large, real-world analogue to the NTC/thin-file problem, with genuine multi-table behavioral signal and naturally occurring missingness.
+We train and evaluate on Kaggle's **[Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk)** dataset — the closest large, real-world analogue to the NTC/thin-file problem, with genuine multi-table behavioral signal (bureau history, previous applications, POS/credit-card balances, installment payments) and naturally occurring missingness.

+The raw Kaggle CSVs are **not preprocessed out of the box** — they need to be joined and feature-engineered before the scoring engine can train on them. `backend/scripts/build_kaggle_features.py` handles this: it aggregates `bureau.csv`, `bureau_balance.csv`, `previous_application.csv`, `POS_CASH_balance.csv`, `credit_card_balance.csv`, and `installments_payments.csv` to the applicant grain (`SK_ID_CURR`), applies the Active/Closed and Approved/Refused split tricks, engineers ratio and PCA features on `EXT_SOURCE_1/2/3`, and joins everything onto `application_train.csv` to produce `data/application_train_enriched.csv`.
+This is a **one-time offline job** — anyone setting up the repo needs to run it once against the raw Kaggle CSVs before the backend can train the model (see [Getting started](#getting-started) below).

 ---